 Minimal ingredient list

-Guittard is known for its top-notch baking chocolate chips, so it comes as no surprise they’d also offer a best-of-the-best drinking chocolate mix.
+Guittard is known for its top-notch baking chocolate chips, so it comes as no surprise it would also offer a best-of-the-best drinking chocolate mix.
 What is unique about this mix is that it is a blend of both cocoa powder and ground chocolate, providing an ultra-chocolatey, smooth, rich drink once heated with milk.
 The mix is also non-GMO, peanut-free, and gluten-free.
-As this is by no means a diet hot chocolate mix, it’s not the lowest in calories or fat, but we appreciate the minimal ingredient list, meaning you’re getting just a handful of necessary ingredients without any extra additives or preservatives.
+We appreciate the minimal ingredient list, meaning you’re getting just a handful of necessary ingredients without any extra additives or preservatives.
 As an added bonus, it can be used in baking (Hot Chocolate Brownie recipe conveniently provided on the can).

-Best Healthy: Nestle Hot Cocoa Fat-Free Rich Milk Chocolate Hot Cocoa Mix
+Best for Easy Preparation: Nestle Hot Cocoa Fat-Free Rich Milk Chocolate Hot Cocoa Mix

 Low in calories and fat